Have you met Hodge Jones? This small but mighty firm has “an ethos of social justice and fighting for what's right.”

-How to get a Hodge Jones & Allen training contract
+How to get into Hodge Jones & Allen

 Application and interviews

 HJA currently recruits around half of its trainees from its support staff (including a number of paralegals, see below) but both internal and external applicants follow the same process.
 Candidates apply directly to the firm by submitting an application form by email or post.
 “It's a simple, open format, which makes it easy to express what you'd like to say about yourself without being restricted by lots of questions,” thought one trainee.

 Around 350 applicants are whittled down to a shortlist of 30, who are invited to attend an hour-long interview with two partners, or one partner and a senior associate.
 Candidates are given half an hour beforehand to peruse a list of legal scenarios and consider one to discuss.
 “We're not expecting interviewees to be able to answer the question in-depth, but we are keen to see how they demonstrate their thought process and come to an answer,” a HR source tells us.
 The rest of the interview involves discussions based on the candidate's CV, “the choices they've made in terms of degree subjects and what area of law they might be interested in,” says HR.
 One trainee recalled: “It felt informal and the interviewers were very kind.
 It's a simple process, without any stupid questions.”
 Demonstrating a thorough understanding of the firm's work and what it stands for is essential to making a good impression.
 Candidates fare less well if they “can't coherently explain a point or are unprepared to answer the questions put to them,” our source adds.